Kittaru87/CV/README.md

 I look forward to taking the skills I already have and those I will learn and applying them to any project that comes my way.
 Most of all I look forward to working with like-minded people who feel passionate about coding and with whom I can take the next step in my career.

-**Tech Skills** : Ruby, Rails, Javascript, React, JQuery, HTML, CSS, SQL, Postgres, NodeJS
+**Tech Skills** : Ruby, Rails, Javascript, React, JQuery, HTML, CSS, SQL, PostgreSQL, NodeJS

 **Testing**: RSpec, Jasmine, Capybara